OpeOnikute/opeonikute.github.io/posts/grafana-and-llms.md

 *TODO: Gif of "printing" the tool calls in the terminal*

 ### Handling Context Windows

+A context window is the amount of text (or tokens) a language model can "see" and use to understand and generate responses.
+It is essentially the working memory of the model.
+A normal window includes your question, the model's response and any other relevant data.
+Most LLM providers have limits - GPT-4-turbo allows 128,000 tokens (300 pages of text), while Claude 3 Sonnet allows 200,000 tokens.

+As you've probaly noticed, the Grafana JSON model can become quite verbose.
+It's quite simple to exhaust context limits by having the LLM parse the entire JSON.
+This is especially a concern while using MCP, as the LLM is at liberty to inspect all the information it deems necessary.
+I briefly discussed possible strategies in [mcp-grafana/issues/101](https://github.com/grafana/mcp-grafana/issues/101), but this section will explore in more detail.

+Options (TODO):
+- Vector Retrieval
+- a lightweight filter can trim the JSON to relevant parts based on keywords or structure.
+Techniques include using JSONPath queries or simple string matches to keep only sections with high keyword overlap.
+- Metadata-Based Query Filtering: Leverage known structure or tags in the data to narrow the search space before fetching any JSON.
+Dashboard JSON often has identifiers (UIDs, titles, data source names, etc.).
+- Structured Chunking of JSON: Instead of treating JSON as one monolithic blob, chunk it into hierarchical pieces that align with its structure (e.g. each panel, each variable list, etc.).
+- Tool-Assisted JSON Access (Agentic Retrieval): Rather than blindly stuffing JSON into the prompt, design an agent or server-side tool API that the LLM can invoke to get exactly the data it needs.
+For example, the Grafana Model Context Protocol (MCP) approach introduces tools like get_dashboard_via_uid (to retrieve a full dashboard JSON) and envisions a get_dashboard_property for grabbing a specific part of the JSON on demand

+This is probably worthy of a dedicated post.

 ### Context Pipelines, Guardrails
 *not dissimilar to what I mentioned during the journalism post*